American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 RTB/Venomline’s Black Mamba — Extreme Bone with Functional Movement

-Massive density with clean movement—ideal for breeders wanting heavy type without sacrificing proportions.
+Massive density with clean movement—ideal for breeders who want heavy type without sacrificing proportions.
+In 2026, that combination is the difference between “impressive” and “impressive for a year.”

 Venomline’s UNO — Predictable Producer